-HDL or High-density lipoprotein is also called good cholesterol.
-It actually helps in the removal of other bad cholesterol from your blood.
-If you have higher levels of HDL in your bloodstream you are considered to have a lower risk of heart disease.
+HDL, or High-density lipoprotein, is also called good cholesterol.
+It helps in the removal of other bad cholesterol from your blood.
+You have a lower risk of heart disease if you have higher HDL levels in your bloodstream.

-The ideal HDL levels for both men and women is 60 mg/dL or above.
+The ideal HDL levels for men and women are 60 mg/dL or above.

-A level of 40 mg/dL or less for men and 50 mg/dL or less for women indicates a higher risk factor for heart disease.
+A 40 mg/dL or less level for men and 50 mg/dL or less for women indicates a higher risk factor for heart disease.

-An HDL blood test will help you determine your risk for developing heart disease.
+An HDL blood test will help you determine your risk of developing heart disease.
 Knowing your cholesterol numbers can help you make the proper lifestyle changes for your health in good time.

-HDL has been shown to be anti-inflammatory, protecting against hardening of the arteries (atherosclerosis) as well as diabetes.
+HDL is anti-inflammatory, protecting against the hardening of the arteries (atherosclerosis) and diabetes.

 You may want to do an HDL Blood Test as part of your general health screening.
-The Lab.Me Crucial, Baseline, Executive and Women’s and Men’s Health Tests all include an HDL test as well as an HDL as total percentage of cholesterol test.
+The Lab.Me Crucial, Baseline, Executive and Women's and Men's Health Tests all include an HDL test and an HDL as the total percentage of cholesterol test.

 If you have identified risk factors for heart disease (click to read how to predict your risk of heart attack over the next 10 years) or if previous tests have shown low levels of HDL, regular HDL blood tests or as part of frequent lipid panel tests, can help you monitor your health and treatment progress.